Fast-roll solutions from two scalar fields inflation: Introduction

 The exactly flat potentials approach, first studied in \cite{kinney/2005}, has been primarily called {\it ultra-slow-roll inflation} \cite{martin/2013}, but since the slow-roll approximation breaks down for $V_\phi=0$, now it is dubbed {\it fast-roll inflation} \cite{motohashi/2014}.

-Our proposal in this work is to investigate cosmological solutions for a two scalar field quintessence model in the fast-roll regime.
+Our proposal in this work is to investigate cosmological solutions for a two scalar fields quintessence model in the fast-roll regime, generalizing the proposal done by Motohashi et al. \cite{motohashi/2014}.
 We follow the investigation introduced in \cite{bglm}, in which it was shown how to determine first-order differential equations from the second-order ones, related to the dynamics of the field.
-It is worth noting that in \cite{bglm} such a methodology was also extended for two scalar field models.
+It is worth noting that in \cite{bglm} such a methodology was also extended for two scalar fields models.

-The paper is organized as follows: in Section \ref{sec:fri} we introduce the fast-roll inflation mechanism and present a method for solving its equation of motion.
+The paper is organized in the following nutshell: in Section \ref{sec:fri} we introduce the fast-roll inflation mechanism and present a method for solving its equation of motion.
 In Section \ref{sec:tsfa} we present some generalities about the extension method mentioned above, which is fundamental in the construction of the two-field model.
 The extension procedure is applied for a fast-roll regime and the solutions for the cosmological parameters are obtained.
-In Section \ref{sec:cs} such solutions are cosmologically interpreted and we discuss our results in Section \ref{sec:d}.
+In Section \ref{sec:cs} we perform the cosmological interpretation of our parameters, and we left section \ref{sec:d} for our final remarks, and perspectives.